 Conclusion:

 Rebalancing the portfolio is critically essential.
 In a pre-defined event/goal, you cannot delay it.
-But with the help of rebalancing, you can achieve it even if the market is crashed.
-So, consider rebalancing a crucial part of your portfolio.
+But with the help of rebalancing, you can achieve it even if the market crashes.